-While the National Council for Behavioral Health (National Council) is pleased to see many important policy changes included in the Senate’s opioid package, it ultimately falls short on investments in prevention, treatment and recovery for Americans living with substance use disorders (SUD).
+While the National Council for Mental Wellbeing (National Council) is pleased to see many important policy changes included in the Senate’s opioid package, it ultimately falls short on investments in prevention, treatment and recovery for Americans living with substance use disorders (SUD).
 “To truly address the root causes of the opioid crisis, we need to invest in the full continuum of behavioral health services,” said Linda Rosenberg, President and CEO of the National Council.
 “We need a comprehensive solution.
 This package of bills does not achieve that.”
 In particular, the National Council is disappointed that Congress missed this opportunity to expand the current eight-state, two-year Certified Community Behavioral Health Clinic (CCBHC) program via the Excellence in Mental Health and Addiction Treatment Expansion Act.

 Throughout Congress’ efforts to address the opioid crisis, the National Council has been advocating for a number of important measures, some of which have been included in the Senate bill: